nesevis/exhaust/README.md

 }
 ```

 The original value is always at tuple position zero, followed by the transformed copies.
-Transforms can return different types — for example `{ $0.count }` alongside `{ $0.sorted() }` produces a tuple of `(original, Int, [Int])`.
+Transforms can return different types.
+For example, `{ $0.count }` alongside `{ $0.sorted() }` produces a tuple of `(original, Int, [Int])`.

-Each transform receives its own independently generated copy — identical in value but separate objects, safe to mutate independently.
+Each transform receives its own independently generated copy, identical in value but separate objects, safe to mutate independently.
 This means transforms can call mutating methods or hold references without affecting each other, which makes `metamorph` safe for reference types and in-place algorithms.
 When a failure is found, Exhaust reduces the original value and all transformed copies follow automatically.

 ## Running Properties